eliaskosunen/scnlib/README.md

 ![benchmark results](https://raw.githubusercontent.com/eliaskosunen/scnlib/master/benchmark/results.png)

-These benchmarks were run on a Ubuntu 19.04 machine running kernel version 5.0.0-32, with an Intel Core i5-6600K processor, and compiled with gcc version 8.3.0, with `-O3 -march=native`.
+These benchmarks were run on a Ubuntu 20.04 machine running kernel version 5.4.0-52, with an Intel Core i5-6600K processor, and compiled with gcc version 8.3.0, with `-O3 -march=native`.
 The source code for the benchmarks can be seen in the `benchmark` directory.

 Times are in nanoseconds of CPU time.
 Lower is better.

-`scn::scan` is calling the `scn::scan(..., scn::default_tag, ...)` overload.
+TODO: update results

 #### Reading random integers